 With such a wide range of online learning platforms out there, it can be difficult for organisations to decide which is going to be the right one for them.

 What look and feel should it have?
-What do you need the platform to do in order to support both your learners and L&D effectively?
-Is the platform just for your own learning resources, or are you looking to include content from others as well?
+What do you need it to do in order to support both your learners and L&D effectively?
+Is the solution just for your own learning resources, or are you looking to include content from others as well?

-Given that most platforms will tie you into a contract for 12 months or longer, it’s important that you make the best choice for your learners and your organisation – to avoid getting locked in to a learning platform that doesn’t work for you in the long term.
+Given that most providers will tie you into a contract for 12 months or longer, it’s important that you make the best choice for your learners and your organisation – to avoid getting locked into a deal that doesn’t work for you in the long term.

-Here we focus on the 10 must-haves of any online learning platform to help you cut through the technical jargon and make the right decision for you.
+Here we focus on the ten must-haves of any online learning platform to help you cut through the technical jargon and make the right decision for you.

 1. User-friendly and intuitive learner interface

-Your learning platform should be designed with the learner’s experience in mind.
-Your learners should be able to log on quickly through one step sign on, easily navigate themselves around the site, find relevant learning resources within just a few clicks and be engaged throughout the process.
+All the features provided by an online learning platform should flow and be designed with the learner’s experience in mind.
+Your learners should be able to log on quickly through one-step sign-ins, easily navigate themselves around the site, find relevant learning resources within just a few clicks and be engaged throughout the process.

-When considering which learning platform is best for you, ask to take a trial of the platform as a completely new user and see how quickly and easily you can find and access what you need – without their sales or tech team providing you with step by step instructions.
+When considering which learning platform is best for you, ask to take a trial or free demo as a completely new user and see how quickly and easily you can find and access what you need – without their sales or tech team providing you with step-by-step instructions.

 2. Responsive design

-Not all learning is conducted in working hours and at a desktop, so your learning platform should have a responsive design that enables learners to log on at any time, from any device.
+Not all learning is conducted during working hours and on a desktop, so a responsive design is a must in order to enable learners to log on at any time, from any device.

-This goes for the learning resources within the platform as well, so ensure that you test out the responsiveness of the platform and any preloaded content within this before you make your decision.
+This goes for the learning resources as well.
+Ensure that you test out the responsiveness of the solution that you select and any preloaded content within it before you make your decision.

 3. Variety in learning resources

-Having a learning platform which only provides access to one or two types of learning resource is going to limit the engagement with learners – and is going to send you back to the days of clunky and ineffective training management systems!
+Having an LMS platform which only provides access to one or two types of online training and learning resources is going to limit the engagement with learners – and is going to send you back to the days of clunky and ineffective training management systems.

-Your platform should enable you to upload and have access to word documents, PDFs, images, audio files, video files, eLearning sessions and face to face courses as a bare minimum.
+Your online learning platform should enable you to upload and have access to word documents, PDFs, images, audio files, video files, online courses and face-to-face courses as a bare minimum.

-Most learning content is SCORM compliant, which ensures that it meets the industry technical standards for online learning content.
+Most learning content is either SCORM (Sharable Content Object Reference Model) or xAPI (experience API) compliant, different protocols with the same aim, which ensure that it meets the industry technical standards for online learning content.

-There are currently 5 versions of SCORM, so it’s vital that your learning platform is compatible with at least one of these to ensure that you can access a wide variety of learning material both now and in the future.
+There are currently five versions of SCORM, so it’s vital that your learning platform is compatible with at least one of these to ensure that you can access a wide variety of learning materials both now and in the future.

 5. Automated learning journeys

-As a learner, a line manager or an L&D function, your learning platform should support you in creating personalised and structured learning journeys that can be scheduled and distributed automatically.
+As a learner, a line manager or an L&D professional, your online learning platform should support you in creating personalised and structured learning journeys that can be scheduled and distributed automatically.

 It’s important that your learners and your administrators can send and receive “push notifications”, to help keep them on track and engaged throughout the learning process.